benjaminspringer98/dab-project-ii/RUNNING.md

 - run `docker compose up`

+### Prod

+- build images, run: `docker compose -f docker-compose.prod.yml up -d --build`
+- for subsequent runs: `docker compose -f docker-compose.prod.yml up -d`
+- to stop containers, run `docker compose down`

-#### Troubleshooting (please read these!)
+### Troubleshooting (please read these!)

 - sometimes flyway won't start on the first run, leading to undefined values being shown in the frontend, or the error "Unexpected token 'P', "PostgresEr"... is not valid JSON", as the database tables to not yet exist then
-- in this case stop the containers with `ctrl + c` and re-run them
+- in this case stop the containers and re-run them
 - sometimes this can happen multiple times (at least on my pc), I have no idea why though
 - the llm-api also takes some time to start listening to requests (check the container logs)
 - if you create a question before the llm-api is listening to requests, the qa-bot service will crash and you have to manually restart it by saving the file (in dev, because of --watch, in prod it should restart on failure)
 - the llm response times can also be very high, but optimizing that is not part of this project
 - Also I'm on Mac M2, so I had to change some of the base images.
 If you run into any issues please change them back to the ones from the original project template

-### Prod

-- build images, run: `docker compose -f docker-compose.prod.yml up -d --build`
-- for subsequent runs: `docker compose -f docker-compose.prod.yml up -d`
-- to stop containers, run `docker compose down`

 ## Kubernetes